Martin Chemnitz

-Martin Chemnitz (9 November 1522 - 8 April 1586) was an eminent second-generation German, Evangelical Lutheran, Christian theologian, and a Protestant reformer, churchman, and confessor.
+Martin Chemnitz (9 November 1522 - 8 April 1586) was a second-generation German, Evangelical Lutheran, Christian theologian, and a Protestant reformer, churchman, and confessor.
 In the Evangelical Lutheran tradition he is known as Alter Martinus, the "Second Martin": Si Martinus non fuisset, Martinus vix stetisset ("If Martin [Chemnitz] had not come along, Martin [Luther] would hardly have survived") goes a common saying concerning him.
-He is listed and remembered in the Calendar of Saints and Commemorations in the Liturgical Church Year as a pastor and confessor by both the Evangelical Lutheran Church in America and Lutheran Church–Missouri Synod.
+He is listed and remembered in the Calendar of Saints and Commemorations in the Liturgical Church Year as a pastor and confessor by both the Evangelical Lutheran Church in America and Lutheran Church – Missouri Synod.

 Early life and education

 Chemnitz, born in Treuenbrietzen in Brandenburg to Paul and Euphemia Chemnitz, was the last of three children.
 His older siblings' names were Matthew and Ursula.
 His father was a successful merchant who died when Martin was eleven: thereafter, the family suffered from financial difficulties.

 When he was old enough, Martin matriculated in Magdeburg.
 Upon completion of the course work, he became a weaver's apprentice.
 He helped his family with its clothing business for the next few years.
 When he was 20, he resumed his education at the University of Frankfurt (Oder).
 He remained in school until his finances were exhausted; he then took a teaching job in the town of Wriezen, supplementing his income by collecting the local sales tax on fish.
 His time at Frankfurt gave him the basic tools to continue his education on his own, researching areas in which he was interested and applying his naturally inquisitive mind to problems that others had worried over in the past.